Tutsi: Culture

 In Rwanda, from the 15th century until 1961, the Tutsi were ruled by a king (the mwami).
 Belgium abolished the monarchy, following the national referendum that led to independence.
-By contrast, in the northwestern part of the country, which is predominantly Hutu, large regional landholders shared power, similar to the society of Buganda (in present-day Uganda).
+By contrast, in the northwestern part of the country, which is predominantly Hutu, large landholders shared power, similar to the society of Buganda in present-day Uganda.

-Under their holy king, Tutsi culture traditionally revolved around administering justice and government.
+Under their king, Tutsi culture traditionally revolved around administering justice and government.
 They were the only proprietors of cattle, and sustained themselves on their own products.
-Additionally, their lifestyle afforded them plenty of leisure time, which they spent cultivating the high arts of poetry, weaving, and music.
+Additionally, their lifestyle afforded them plenty of leisure, which they spent cultivating poetry, weaving, and music.
 Due to the Tutsi's status as a dominant minority vis-a-vis the Hutu farmers and the other local inhabitants, this relationship has been likened to that between lords and serfs in feudal Europe.